openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/subicularComplex
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Subicular complex' is a regional part of brain.
-It is part of the hippocampal formation.
+   :definition: Is a regional part of brain.
+Is part of the hippocampal formation. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0023787) ('is_a' and 'relationship')]
-   :description: A composite structure of the temporal lobe that includes the subiculum, the presubiculum and the parasubicular area (Amaral-90)
+   :description: A composite structure of the temporal lobe that includes the subiculum, the presubiculum and the parasubicular area (Amaral-90) [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0023787)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111167
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0023787#subicular-complex-1
    :name: subicular complex